totaljs/flow/readme.md

 ## Contribute

-This project is stored in GitHub private repository.
+This project is stored in private repository on GitHub.
 Contact me <petersirka@gmail.com> if you want be a contributor.